 This, my friends, is how I got rid of attic squirrels.

 It all started with scratching.
 For those who haven’t yet experienced the sound of animals invading your attic, let me assure you: you’re not going to be confused about what’s happening.
 The scratching will be loud, it will be at inconvenient times of day, and you will hear them scampering across your ceiling.
-Luckily for me, the squirrel who decided to take up residence at the UDH did so directly over my master bedroom, so I couldn’t not hear it the minute the bushy-tailed rat found its way in.
+Luckily for me, the squirrel who decided to take up residence at the UDH did so directly over my primary bedroom, so I couldn’t not hear it the minute the bushy-tailed rat found its way in.
 Asshole score: 3.

-Also, let me assure you of another fact: squirrels are assholes (I tell ya, The Emporer’s New Groove understood this principal to perfection).
+Also, let me assure you of another fact: squirrels are assholes (I tell ya, The Emporer’s New Groove understood this principle to perfection).
 Throughout this experience, my patience grew thin enough to peel the sanity back a little from my brain.
 I wanted to avoid killing the squirrel (or as I found out, squirrels, plural) as much as I could because I’m not a monster, but I also didn’t want to have to spend hundreds of dollars on hiring a professional to trap it.
-Factor in a growling, curious dog who isn’t keen on hearing animals in the home, and you’ve got a recipe for one insanely annoyed homeowner in record time.
+Factor in a growling, curious dog who isn’t keen on hearing animals in the home, and you’ve got a recipe for one massively annoyed homeowner in record time.

 I was sitting in bed one night when I heard the telltale signs of something moving around in my attic.
 There was a gnawing sound, a scampering sound, and rustling.
-Clearly, something had made a hole and was deciding to move into my attic.
+Clearly, something had made a hole, and was deciding to move into my attic.
 A few days later, I spotted the culprit simply hanging out of the louvered gable vent.
 Like it was on vacation.
 It looked right at me, and I could have sworn I saw a smug smile on its dumb little face.
 Asshole score: 4.

 I quickly consulted my dad about the situation, who brought over a trap on his next visit and taught me how to set it.
 The general plan was: